kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 	    // If not specified, the target model name is defaulted to the modelName parameter.
         // modelName is often in reference to a LoRA adapter.
         TargetModels []TargetModel
-        // Reference to the backend pools that the model registers to.
+        // Reference to the InferencePool that the model registers to.
+It must exist in the same namespace.
-        PoolRef []corev1.ObjectReference
+        PoolRef InferencePoolReference
 }

 // Defines how important it is to serve the model compared to other models.